New Milford Parks and Recreation

-A resident shall be defined as anyone with a legal address who has resided full time at such address within the confines of the Towns of New Milford, Sherman, Kent, Washington, Roxbury, Bridgewater, or Warren.
+* A resident shall be defined as anyone with a legal address who has resided full time at such address within the confines of the Towns of New Milford, Sherman, Kent, S. Kent, New Preston, Washington, Roxbury, Bridgewater, or Warren.

 Residency must be established as current upon signing a roster (Please see Section E of this document).
 Verification of residency must be submitted upon request.
 Verification criteria are to be determined solely by the Parks and Recreation Department.
 Failure to produce proper verification within 5 working days from the date of question shall automatically result in the ineligibility of registrant.

 a.)
 Individuals may participate in the league regardless of address if they are full-time employees of a concern in the Town of New Milford*.
 Said employer must conduct business at an address within the boundaries of the Town of New Milford, Connecticut.

 b.)
 Individuals may participate in the league if they are members in good standing of a bona fide New Milford civic organization that acts as sponsor for the participating team.

 c.)
 One (1) individual record owner of a sponsoring business including managing member of LLC or one shareholder of a corporation may also participate as a player in the New Milford Parks and Recreation Department’s Adult Softball League for the sponsored team regardless of his/her address.

 *Full-time employment shall be defined as the job or occupation of which the participant derives the greatest percentage of personal income and which consists of employment for at least 30 hours a week for the full 52 weeks of the year.
 The participant must be employed by January 1 (for spring and summer leagues) and July 1 (for fall and winter leagues) of each year of participation.
 This provision does not apply to those participants subordinate to the instrument of the Grandfather Clause (see D).